zhilothebest/Coronary_Calcium/README.md

 The file names are TR for training, TE for testing, VA for validation.
 V indicated the vendor number (one of four) and P is indeed the patient number for that vendor.
 CTAI means CT angiography image, CTI means non-contrast CT image.
 R means segmentation image.

+Please ask if you wish to see orCA Score dataset

 # Tasks
 - [x] Organize Datasets
 - [x] Figure out how to load data images into python